Techtonica/curriculum/jquery/jquery.md

 2. Create a new directory inside your directory `techtonica-projects` and give it the name`jquery-play`.

 3. Navigate to `jquery-play`.
-Open the whole directory in VS Code using the Terminal shortcut you learned in the "Local Development with VS Code" lesson.
+Open the whole directory in VSCode using the Terminal shortcut you learned in the "Local Development with VSCode" lesson.

 4. Create a file called `index.html`.
-It should automatically appear in the left sidebar in VS Code as an editable file.
+It should automatically appear in the left sidebar in VSCode as an editable file.

 5. Read [this example code](https://github.com/Techtonica/curriculum/blob/master/jquery/jquery-programming-fundamentals/index.html) and talk through it with your pair partner.
 Once you understand what it does, copy it into `index.html` and save the file.